 You are now the “owner” of the case.
 Typically, you would only assign yourself to one case at a time.

-Step 2: Working a JIRA Case with Subtasks
+Step 2: Adding Subtasks to a JIRA Case

 Some stories may be broken down into subtasks.
 This is useful for working a story in clearly defined stages, or for multiple writers to work on a large story.
 You can also add subtasks to a story as you deem necessary.